Manquia/Distillery/Types.md

   Broken = 3,  // Pattern: 00000011
 }
 ```

-A flag is a enum in which each bit may have an implied addative property with all other bits in the bit pattern's length.
+An _enum_ flag is an _enum_ in which each bit may have an implied additive property with all other bits in the bit pattern's length.

-**Example**: Flags used to store state
+**Example**: Emum Flags used to represent a goblin's state
 ```
-enum GoblinState : u8  // use unsigned operations and bit pattern length of 8 bits {
+enum GoblinState : u8   // 'u8': Use unsigned integer operations and bit pattern length of 8 bits {
   NoState  = 0,  // Bit: 00000000
   Alive    = 1,  // Bit: 00000001